 No cameras or phones.
 If you want a photo taken, please ask one of our hosts.
 We will ensure everyone in the the photo has given consent.

 Please watch out for each other.
 Call out unacceptable behaviour.
 If the first warning is unheeded, offenders will be asked to leave The Rabbit Hole and not be invited to return.

 Please keep the beds and equipment clean.
 Change the sheets if you soil them, wipe equipment down after use.
 There are wipes, spare towels and linen available in all play spaces.
-No sex in the spa please.

 Don't touch other people’s belongings.